mit-dci/CryptoKernel/README.md

 ### Blockchain
 ```
-Blockchain(CryptoKernel::Log* GlobalLog);
+Blockchain(CryptoKernel::Log* GlobalLog, const uint64_t blockTime);
 ```
-Constructs a blockchain object, required a pointer to a log object for saving error output and a valid genesisblock.txt file containing the genesis block.
+Constructs a blockchain object, requires a pointer to a log object for saving error output for the first argument and the block time in seconds as the second.
+Also requires a valid genesisblock.txt file containing the genesis block.

 ```